Coastline monitored by satellite

-- Regularly updated satellite products giving access to new information on intertidal and shallow water habitats, homogeneously over the regional coastal territory, thanks to Sentinel-2 images (seasonal regional mosaics, bottom reflectance, terrestrial and submarine vegetation indices, maps of seagrass beds and algal belts); and in a punctual manner over sensitive areas (Natura 2000 sites, marine protected areas) thanks to the very high-resolution commercial data of the Planet constellation.
+- Regularly updated satellite products giving access to new information on intertidal and shallow water habitats, homogeneously over the rregional coastal territory for composite products (seasonal regional mosaics in natural colours, in infrared colours, and vegetation index of the emergent part of the foreshore) and over the 2 study areas for monitoring products ( bottom reflectance, terrestrial and submarine vegetation indexes) ; and on an ad hoc basis in sensitive areas (specific habitats of Natura 2000 sites and marine protected areas) thanks to very high resolution commercial data from the Planet constellation.
 The products may be supplemented locally by Pleiades data when very high resolution is required at key periods.

 - Distribution services for these satellite products in standard Open Geospatial Consortium (OGC) formats, and therefore interoperable with existing land management tools, and compliant with the INSPIRE directive.

-- Change detection tools for areas of interest, making it possible to cross-reference satellite data with climatic data and socio-economic data provided by the end users (management areas such as regulatory anchorage zones, intervention zones to combat the proliferation of invasive species, habitat protection zones of interest such as seagrass beds).
-According to the observatory of needs set up as part of the Regional Copernicus initiative (GIS BreTel), the cross-referencing of satellite data and business data is essential for users to appropriate the satellite data.
+- Change detection maps at regional scales for foreshore vegetation and on the two study areas for the nature of the bottom, depth and turbidity.
+These change maps will enable managers to cross-reference satellite data with climatic data and socio-economic data (management zones such as regulatory anchorage zones, intervention zones to combat the proliferation of invasive species, protection zones for habitats of interest such as seagrass beds).
+According to the observatory of needs set up as part of the Regional Copernicus initiative (GIS BreTel), the possibility of cross-referencing satellite data and business data is essential for users to appropriate the satellite data.